 The technique of brewing regular coffee differs in itself, most machines use the drip method where hot water is dripped through the grounds and then filtered.
 The alternative is the French press method, percolating the coffee often by hand-pressing a filter through the mixture.

-These techniques may vary slightly, but basically making regular coffee involves mixing ground coffee beans with hot water.
+These techniques may vary slightly, but basically making regular or percolated coffee involves mixing ground coffee beans with hot water.
 The beans are usually ground to medium coarseness and the brewing time is short, being left to steep briefly before the grounds are filtered out and the coffee drink remains.

 Espresso involves the use of compacted finely ground beans, made into a disk-shaped ‘puck’.
 The puck is placed into a machine which forces near boiling water through it at a pressure of up to 15 atmospheres, the process should take between 25-30 seconds and the resulting mixture is thicker, dark and strong tasting, with a frothy layer on top known as the crema.

 The serving size differs considerably, approximately one and a half ounces for espresso compared to roughly six ounces for a serving of regular coffee.